onedesign/craft-fastly/README.md

 3. Open the settings for the plugin and add your Fastly account details
 4. You'll likely also need to make some updates to your server and Fastly settings as outlined [in this document](https://gist.github.com/cmalven/1a36d9062e9a8c733c1d).

+## Usage

+If you'd like to clear the cache from another location in your craft install, you can purge the cache directly like so:

+`craft()->fastly->purgeFastlyCache()`

+This will return a boolean value that tells you whether the cache successfully cleared or not.
+If it fails, Fastly will log the Status Code into `fastly.log`.

 ## Templating

 To add the necessary headers to your templates, just add the following to the very top of your `_layout.html` template: